Suné Luus

-Suné Elbie Luus (/suˈneɪ ˈluːs/ soo-NAY-_-LOOS, [suˈnɛi_ˈluːs]; born 5 January 1996) is a South African professional cricketer, who plays for the national cricket team as a leg spin bowling all-rounder.
+Suné Elbie Luus (/suˈneɪ ˈluːs/ soo-NAY-_-LOOS, [suˈnɛi_ˈluːs]; born 5 January 1996) is a South African professional cricketer, who plays for the national cricket team as a spin bowling all-rounder.

 Early life and education

 Luus was born and raised in Pretoria.
 Even when she was a toddler, her father encouraged her to play cricket.
 "My dad was a mini cricket coach – I'm still a daddy's girl!"
 At the age of four, she started playing mini cricket with her father and older brother.

 Three years later, aged seven, Luus joined the Under-10 boys team of her primary school, Laerskool Voorpos.
 Initially a "keeper / allrounder / opening pace bowler", she enjoyed the challenge of proving that girls could play cricket with the boys.
 The same year, she also started playing women's club cricket, and was selected for the Northerns Under-13 provincial team.
 As a 12 year old, she was added to the Under-19 provincial team, and by the following year she was playing for the senior provincial team.

 In 2009, aged 13, Luus was selected for the Under-19 national team.
 In both 2010 and 2011, she captained the Under-19 team that won the national championship undefeated.
 She also started secondary school at Hoërskool Menlopark, and became the opening batter of the school's Under-14A boys team.
 Later, she played for the Under-15A team, in which she competed against boys who had already played provincial cricket at the Under-15 level.

 Meanwhile, Luus was also playing competitive tennis.
 Eventually, she had to choose between an overseas cricket tour and a Sun City tennis tour.
 She chose cricket, because she did not think that tennis was ever going to take her overseas.
 Although her mother had enjoyed travelling with her on tennis tours, both of her parents supported her decision, and watched all of the cricket matches she played.

 In September 2012, at the age of 16, Luus made her debut for the national team.
 By then, she had become acquainted with men's Test batsman Jacques Rudolph, and he had convinced her to take up leg spin bowling.

 In 2014, her final school year, Luus was so busy playing cricket that she spent only about three months attending school.
 At the end of that year, she considered studying teaching, but was concerned about whether she would have the time to do so.

 Then, at a national team gathering at the High Performance Centre at the University of Pretoria, Luus was informed that she could study for a Higher Certificate in Sports Science over two years instead of the usual year.
 With the assistance of a bursary from the South African Cricketers' Association, Luus began that course in 2015.
 However, the university was later unable to arrange the practical element of the course for her, and she therefore transferred to the University of South Africa (Unisa) to study communication science.